adrianalfonso2/task-manager-app/README.md

 This Task Manager app uses React's Context API for global state management:

 - **TaskContext**:
-  -Handles all task-related operations
+  - Handles all task-related operations
   - Stores the task list with completion status
   - Provides methods for adding, updating, and deleting tasks
   - Manages task filtering and sorting

 - **ThemeContext**:
-  -Controls the app's visual appearance
+  - Controls the app's visual appearance
   - Manages light/dark theme toggling
   - Provides themed styles to all components
   - Adapts to system preferences